trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 We will again prepend `ibapi.protobuf.`.

-1. We’ll first modify line 25, to show `import ibapi.protobuf.Contract_pb2 as Contract__pb2`.
+1. WeÃ¢â‚¬â„¢ll first modify line 25, to show `import ibapi.protobuf.Contract_pb2 as Contract__pb2`.
 2. We will do the same for line 26, `import ibapi.protobuf.Execution_pb2 as Execution__pb2`.
 3. Save the file.